GoogleChrome/web-vitals-extension/README.md

 * `src/options/options.js`: Options UI (saved configuration) for advanced features like the HUD Overlay

 ## FAQ

-**Is this extension available on the Chrome Web Store?**

-Not yet.
-While in alpha, the extension is available to download and install as an unpacked extension from this GitHub repository.
-When further along, we will officially publish it to the Chrome Web Store.

 **Who is the primary audience for this extension?**